Use of Federal Supply Schedules

 - Pricing

-- GSA schedule prices are pre-determined as fair and reasonable, but additional discounts may be sought; price evaluation is required for certain orders.
+- GSA schedule prices are pre-determined as fair and reasonable, but additional discounts may be sought.

-- Fixed-price orders are preferred; time-and-materials/labor-hour orders require justification, D&F, and a ceiling price.
+- Preference for fixed-price orders; time-and-materials/labor-hour orders require D&F and ceiling price.

 - Publicizing and Reporting

-- Special publicizing rules apply for Recovery Act-funded actions and limited-source justifications; service contract reporting is required.
+- Special publicizing rules apply for Recovery Act-funded actions and limited-source justifications.

 Responsibilities

-- Contracting Officers: Ensure compliance with agency-specific requirements, acquisition planning, pricing, order type selection, publicizing, and reporting.
-Prepare D&F for non-fixed-price orders and reference correct line items.
+- Contracting Officers: Ensure compliance with agency-specific requirements, acquisition planning, proper order type selection, D&F documentation, publicizing, and correct line item referencing.

-- Contractors: Respond to RFQs, comply with order terms, and provide required reporting for service contracts.
+- Contractors: Respond to RFQs, comply with order terms, and provide required reporting.

-- Agencies: Provide statutory/regulatory requirements to contracting officers and ensure compliance with publicizing and reporting obligations.
+- Agencies: Provide necessary regulatory/statutory information to contracting officers and ensure oversight of acquisition planning and reporting.

 Practical Implications

-- This section streamlines FSS ordering by exempting it from many standard FAR procedures, but still requires careful compliance with agency-specific and statutory requirements.
-Contracting officers must be diligent in acquisition planning, order type justification, and publicizing/reporting, especially for high-value or special funding actions.
-Common pitfalls include failing to properly justify time-and-materials orders, missing reporting requirements, or not referencing correct line items.
+- FAR 8.404 streamlines FSS ordering but requires careful compliance with agency-specific and statutory requirements.
+Contracting officers must document decisions, especially for non-fixed-price orders, and ensure transparency for certain high-value or Recovery Act-funded actions.
+Common pitfalls include failing to properly document D&Fs, neglecting acquisition planning, or misapplying publicizing requirements.